- Interest Rate

 Only 5% equity required for qualifying projects, 50-year amortization dramatically reducing payments, Limited recourse reducing personal risk, Premiums and fees included in financing, and Cash flow enhancement from longer amortization.

 This leverage structure transforms multi-family investment economics.
 For context on how this compares to standard approaches, see our guide on financing multifamily properties in Canada.
+Some developers use private lending to bridge until CMHC takeout financing becomes available.

 The Points System